ilyvion/freedink-lua/README.txt

-This is GNU FreeDink, a free software version of the Dink Smallwood game engine.
+This is GNU FreeDink, a portable and enhanced version of the Dink Smallwood game engine.

 This is not a new, revolutionary game engine.
 Instead, it tries to do all the marvelous things the original Dink engine does but in an improved way, with an emphasis on portability and perfect (hopefully) backward compatibility.

+FreeDink is free software, and you are welcome to redistribute it under certain conditions; see COPYING for details.

 Planned new features, besides running on new platforms, include new